The city of Newark's scrappy and remarkable fight against COVID-19

 A more serious one was that many residents were uncomfortable giving out personal information to contact tracers.
 Some had experienced discrimination at doctors’ offices, so they were naturally wary of sharing medical information with strangers.
 In Newark, the contact tracers ran the risk of coming off as dispassionate data collectors—workers who were only interested in numbers, not individuals.
 For that reason, the workers were trained to explain clearly that the information they were gathering would be kept private.
 They were also trained to listen carefully and to respond with empathy.
 “It’s not just about data collection,” said Katie Bollbach, the Partners in Health liaison who led the group’s team in Newark.
 “It’s about ensuring people feel supported and cared for.”

 Bollbach, who had worked on Partners in Health’s Ebola response in Rwanda and Sierra Leone before the pandemic, told me that her transition to the United States was jarring, but not in the way you might expect.
-She was immediately struck by how limited the access to healthcare many Americans had.
+She was immediately struck by how limited the access to health care many Americans had.
 In Sierra Leone, one of the poorest countries in the world, most villages had free community clinics, along with workers who traveled door-to-door to check on residents during infectious disease outbreaks.
 In America, that kind of outpouring of health support was unimaginable.
 “The emphasis on community-based care as the cornerstone of good public health in Sierra Leone is just really stark as compared to our system here in the United States,” she told me.
 “Here, we’re focused on health as a commodity, rather than as a human right.”

 What Partners in Health learned over many years spent working on outbreaks in Africa was that testing and tracing are useless without the final step of isolating.
 Bollbach’s team in Sierra Leone found that most people in villages couldn’t afford food and other necessities during the 21-day quarantine period necessary to stop the spread of Ebola.
 So officials handed out cleaning supplies—gloves, soap, chlorine—as well as groceries, water, and other supplies to families in isolation.
 At first it was Partners in Health that provided the supplies, then the government took over.
 In addition to the material supplies, Partners in Health worked with the health department to send workers to check on people in quarantine: How were they doing?
 Did anyone else in the house have symptoms?
 These simple gestures increased the level of trust in the health department.
 They also increased the likelihood that people would finish the quarantine.
 Regular check-ins, the team found, made people cooped up in their homes feel less alone.